Shivanand Venkanna Sheshappanavar

 Research

-My research interests are to develop deep learning algorithms for 3D computer vision problems and create end-to-end solution pipelines.
-My long-term goal is to build a mobile-based assistant for the visually impaired to help them navigate the real world.
+My research interests include developing deep learning algorithms for 3D computer vision problems and creating end-to-end solution pipelines.
+My long-term goal is to develop a wearable assistant for the visually impaired, helping them navigate the real world.

 |